appsmithorg/appsmith-docs/website/docs/reference/widgets/currency-input.md

 <dd>

 Allows you to specify the currency type for the widget.
 You can choose from a list of countries and their respective currencies.
-When JS is enabled, you can use `ISO 4217` currency codes, which are three-letter codes assigned to each currency for international identification.
+Additionally, by clicking on **JS**, you can use `ISO 4217` currency codes.
+These codes consist of three letters and are assigned to each currency for international identification.

 </dd>